 A10: Yes, this is something that will need to be discussed in detail upon the purchase and building of your unit as there are a couple different ways for you to hook up to a sewer service.
-The client will be responsible for contacting their local building division and contractor to set this service up.
-Tiny Heirloom will be responsible for installing the proper toilet and point of sewer connection within the unit.
+The client will be responsible to contact their local building division and contractor to set this service up.
+Tiny Heirloom will be responsible to install the proper toilet and point of sewer connection within the unit.